 Nisha the Lawbringer: A sociopathic gunslinger who would eventually become the Sheriff of Lynchwood and Jack's significant other, as well as an optional boss of the "Showdown" mission in the second game.
 Her Action Skill, titled "Showdown", makes the screen fade to sepia while buffing her stats and automatically locking onto enemies.
-Her trees include: building "Order" and "Wanted" stacks to boost her damage, stats and health; boosting her guns/Showdown ability and letting her dual-wield pistols; and perks that benefit rifles and hip-firing, up to being able to turn her enemies into bombs.
+Notable upgrades involve building "Order" and "Wanted" stacks to boost stats, dual-wielding pistols, as well as being able to turn her enemies into bombs.

 Batman Can Breathe in Space: Averted.
 With the exception of Claptrap, players have to watch their oxygen supply in areas that are devoid of atmosphere.
 It ticks down at about 1 point per second, and can only be recharged by using Ozkits or running into oxygenated bubbles and areas of the map.
 Likewise, fire weapons (and possibly some other elementals) only work in oxygenated environments.
 The bandits need O2 as well, and will go running towards these areas if a fight draws out too long or if you headshot their helmets off.

 Black and Grey Morality: The Lost Legion are your enemies in this game, but considering that Jack, Wilhelm, and Nisha become bad guys in Borderlands 2, who's to say you're not the bad guys yourself?